jessevdk/cldoc/README.md

 For more information, please visit http://jessevdk.github.com/cldoc.

+# Requirements

+cldoc requires clang 3.9 or later to be installed on the system.

 # Get started now!
 To get started using cldoc, please have a look at [Getting started](http://jessevdk.github.com/cldoc/gettingstarted.html) to install cldoc.
 Then explore how